abc0xmattyic333/alchemy_web3.py_2025_tutorial/src/01-getting-started.md

 You can see that I have it installed on my computer by visiting the images folder.

-Create a working directory by typing this command in .
+Create a working directory by typing this command in.

 ```
 mkdir alchemy_web3.py_2025_tutorial